behnammohammadi/software-eng-ladder/Level 5 - Senior Software Engineer.md

 - Fosters a positive and collaborative work environment.

 ### Minimum Duration:
-- Typically, 4 to 6 years of experience as a mid-level engineer before moving to a senior role.
+- Typically, 6+ years of experience as a mid-level engineer before moving to a senior role.

 ### Next Actions:
 - Take on a leadership role in a larger project or initiative.